CityofToronto/bdit_data-sources/dags/readme.md

 ### Creating a new airflow DAG

-1) Branch off master
+1) Branch off `master` and do your work in your normal git folder.

-2) Create your dag in the dag folder and if applicable, your related script in another appriopriate folder.
+2) Create your dag in the dag folder and if applicable, your related script in another appropriate folder.

-3) Commit and pull your testing branch into `dev_script`, **DO NOT PUSH ANYTHING IN THIS BRANCH**.
+3) Commit and push to GitHub.

+4) pull your testing branch into `dev_script`, **DO NOT PUSH ANYTHING IN THIS BRANCH**.

 4) Test your dag by added a new symbolic link using the following (make sure you are in the correct directory `/etc/airflow/dag` ):